 For the first time in years, she felt a knot in her stomach.
 Anxiety gripped her as she thought about the upcoming gala.
 The media— vultures, all of them— would be swarming, waiting to uncover the mystery that was Davina Parker.
 And she was going to reveal herself soon.

 She was terrified, though she’d never admit it.
 Public appearances haunted her.
 The flash of cameras, the weight of curious stares— they brought back suffocating memories.
-Even when she’d traveled with Michele, he’d shielded her from the spotlight.
+Even when she’d traveled with Michael, he’d shielded her from the spotlight.
 But this time, she would stand alone.

-Still, she knew Michele would be there— her anchor in a sea of chaos.
+Still, she knew Michael would be there— her anchor in a sea of chaos.
 Yet her soul craved something more: a moment of vulnerability, someone to hold her, someone she could lean on, even just for a second.
 Her heart throbbed, heavy with emotions she had long buried.

-And so, she picked up her phone and FaceTimed the one person she trusted with her life—Naina Furtado.
+And so, she picked up her phone and FaceTimed the one person she trusted with her life— Naina Furtado.

 Naina, the head of her New York office.
 Her secret ally.
 Her confidante.
 The one who held her hand during the darkest hours of her life.

-“Hello.
-Its me Davina” she said coolly, masking the desperation in her voice.
+“Hey!” she said coolly, masking the desperation in her voice.

-“Hey Davi…” Naina’s tone was soft but steady.
 “I know why you’re calling.
 Don’t worry, love, everything’s almost done.
 Just tying up a few loose ends.
 And your accommodation?
 Taken care of.
 Just a few more days, alright?”

-“You know how crucial this is to me,” Davina exhaled sharply.
 “That’s why I asked you, not someone random.
-Also— there are some changes.
-I don’t want just him ruined anymore.
-Ryan too.
-He’s going down.
+Also— some changes need to be made.
+I don’t want just him ruined, but Ryan too.
+He’s going down along with that bitch.
 Only Alex stays out of this.
 He’s not innocent, but… I owe him that much.”

 Her voice lowered to a sinister whisper.